-I’m afraid I am not able to do individual casework.
-However, if you are a survivor who needs immediate or more long-term help, you can approach one of the organisations below who will be able to help you or refer you on appropriately.
+This is a list of support services for survivors based in Britain.
 If I have missed an organisation off this list please contact me – I am especially keen to hear about groups supporting LGBT+ (and especially trans) survivors, Black survivors and other survivors of colour, sex workers and disabled survivors.

-If you are a student or staff member at a university requiring support you may (or may not) want to approach your institution first: some universities have very good support systems and some do not.
-You might also want to approach your union, whether this is your Students’ Union or NUS, or staff unions such as UCU, UNISON or UNITE.
+Students and staff members at universities requiring support may (or may not) want to approach their institution first: some universities have very good support systems and some do not.
+Survivors can also approach their union, whether this is a Students’ Union or NUS, or staff unions such as UCU, UNISON or UNITE.
 The 1752 Group can provide advice especially on staff sexual misconduct.

 Here are some more general support services for survivors, whether in higher education or not:

 Rape Crisis – support for survivors of sexual violence and abuse, usually for women and girls but different Centres have different provision so do check.
 You can find your local Centre in England and Wales here, and in Scotland here.